 Did you know that patients in need of a transplant are more likely to find a genetically compatible match within their own racial and ethnic groups?
-It’s true, according to Dr. George Lipkowitz, medical director, Transplant Division, at Baystate Medical Center.
+It’s true, according to Dr. George Lipkowitz, medical director, Transplant Division, at Baystate Medical Center

 August 1-7 is National Minority Donor Awareness Week, created to increase awareness of the need for more organ, eye, and tissue donors, especially among minorities.
-Now in its 18th year, the special observance honors minorities who have been donors, and encourages others to register as donors and take better care of their health in order to reduce the number needing a transplant.
+Now in its 18th year, the special observance honors minorities who have been donors.
+It also encourages others to register as donors and take better care of their health in order to reduce the number needing a transplant.

 African Americans, Asians and Pacific Islanders, and Hispanics/Latinos are three times more likely than Caucasians to suffer from end-stage renal (kidney) disease, often as the result of high blood pressure and other conditions that can damage the kidneys.
 African Americans represent 35% of the patients waiting for a kidney transplant.

-Last year, Paul Hudson, a lifelong resident of Springfield, was among the 35% of African Americans waiting for a lifesaving kidney.
-It was his wife, Teresa, who wanted tobe tested first to see if she would be a match in order to donate one of her kidneys to her husband.
-As it turned out, Paul truly married his "perfect match,” and he received his wife’s kidney during an operation at Baystate Medical Center on March 20, 2013.
+Last year, Paul Hudson, a lifelong resident of Springfield, was among the 35 percent of African Americans waiting for a lifesaving kidney.
+It was his wife, Teresa, who wanted to be tested first to see if she would be a match in order to donate one of her kidneys to her husband.
+It turned out Paul truly married his "perfect match."
+He received his wife’s kidney during an operation at Baystate Medical Center on March 20, 2013.

 Making your wishes known is easy.
-Potential donors need only to sign a donor card, indicate their wishes on their driver’s license, or register online at here..
-However, while a signed donor card and a driver’s license "organ donor" designation are legal documents, organ and tissue donation should always be discussed with family members ahead of time.
+Potential donors need only to sign a donor card, indicate their wishes on their driver’s license, or register online through Donate Life New England.
+While a signed donor card and a driver’s license "organ donor" designation are legal documents, organ and tissue donation should always be discussed with family members ahead of time.